Ergotropy Dynamics in a Dissipative Graphene Quantum Battery: Conclusion

 A comparison of Markovian and non-Markovian dynamics highlights the critical role of reservoir structure in determining long-time battery performance.
 In the Markovian regime, both energy and ergotropy exhibit rapid initial decay followed by relaxation to modest steady-state values, a signature of irreversible dissipation into a memoryless bath.
 Introducing non-Markovianity through a time-dependent decay rate substantially alters this behavior.
 Non-Markovianity enhances long-time ergotropy, when the decay rate retains memory long enough to permit information backflow but still decays sufficiently fast to suppress prolonged dissipation.
 Very small $\beta$ leads to strong dissipation, and very large $\beta$ effectively increases the ergotropy of the system.

+The present four-level Hamiltonian provides a minimal effective description of a finite graphene subsystem, capturing the essential interplay between coherent driving, dissipation, and ergotropy.
+While this framework successfully describes the fundamental mechanisms of energy storage and dissipation-assisted stabilization at the single-unit level, it does not explicitly incorporate effects such as spatial inhomogeneity, strong disorder, or many-body correlations that may arise in larger graphene structures or coupled multi-cell configurations.
+These additional degrees of freedom can introduce cooperative charging effects and correlated relaxation processes, potentially modifying both the transient dynamics and long-time ergotropy retention.

 Taken together, these findings establish that dissipation is not merely a destructive factor but can be engineered as a resource.
 Amplitude damping can induce ergotropy stabilization, and non-Markovian memory effects can prolong useful work extraction.
 Such insights provide a concrete pathway toward reservoir-engineered graphene quantum batteries, where the combination of coherent charging protocols and structured environments can yield robust nanoscale energy storage devices with enhanced operational efficiency.
+A possible extension of the present work would involve incorporating many-body interactions and coupled multi-cell graphene quantum battery networks to investigate collective charging effects and correlated dissipative dynamics.